VIS4ROB-lab/pose_graph_backend/README.md

 Finally, launch the EuRoC rosbag specifying the right path:
 ```
-$ roslaunch pose_graph_backend multi_agent_play_0.launch  path0:=/path/to/euroc/bagfile.bag
+$ roslaunch pose_graph_backend single_agent_play.launch  path:=/path/to/euroc/bagfile.bag
 ```

 #### 1.2 Multi Agent ####
-Running the full pipeline with more than one agent is not recommended on a single PC unless you have a powerful PC (since it would be running visual-inertial odometry, dense stereo pointcloud construction, pointcloud filtering, Pose Graph optimization, loop detection, and mesh reconstruction for every agent).
+Running the full pipeline with more than one agent is not recommended on a single PC unless you have a powerful PC (since it would be running visual-inertial odometry, dense stereo pointcloud construction and pointcloud filtering for every agent, as well as Pose Graph optimization, loop detection, and mesh reconstruction).
 A better alternative is to run the client-side software and record its output from the EuRoC data in a bag file for different EuRoC trajectories individually, and then play those bag files simultaneously while running the backend packages.
 This more closely reflects the actual load on your pc.

 An example of the client software output from the first three EuRoC datasets can be found in the folder `pose_graph_backend/data` as prerecorded bag files.
 To simulate the multi-agent system follow these instructions.